andreasjhkarlsson/gb-mines/README.md

 #### Other
   * Older versions of the sdcc compiler contains bugs that will produce buggy roms.
-Make sure you use the latest version of sdcc possible to avoid issues.
+Make sure you use the latest version of sdcc as possible to avoid issues.